rickcnagy/QSTools/csv/README.md

 Extract the first and last names from a "Last, First" Full Name column.

 Usage:
-    ./separate_first_last {filename.csv}
+    ./separate_first_last {filename.csv} [{overwrite}]

 Requires:
-    A column entitled "Full Name" where all the names are in "Last, First"
+    A column entitled "Full Name" where all the names are in "Last, First" or "First Last".

+Params:
+    filename: the filename
+    overwrite: whether or not to overwrite the existing file.
+Defaults to False.

 Outputs:
     The same CSV, but with "First" and "Last" columns added.